dotnet/docs/docs/core/porting/upgrade-assistant-wpf-framework.md

 Pressing <kbd>Enter</kbd> will start the next step.

-As each step initializes, it may provide information about what it thinks will need to happen if you apply the step.
+As each step initializes, it may provide information about what it thinks will happen if you apply the step.

 ### Select the Entrypoint